Bejois (drink)

 Bejois is a brand of fruit drinks available in India.
 It comes in apple, mango, orange, grape, guava, and litchi flavors.

 Description

 Bejois is a non-carbonated fruit drink from Jagdale Foods, the consumer division of Jagdale Industries Limited.
 Originally launched in 1986 as a mango drink, it has since diversified to include multiple flavors.
 The product competes with Maaza and Frooti.
-It is a popular drink among students of Christ University.
+It is a popular drink among students of Christ (Deemed to be University).